 Georgia's Surplus Property Program is not an entitlement program.
-Donee eligibility is determined on a case-by-case basis in accordance with state and federal laws and regulations.
+Donee eligibility is determined on a case-by-case basis according to state and federal laws and regulations.
 The following types of entities are considered for participation:

-state government agencies, commissions, authorities, universities, colleges, technical colleges, and boards are eligible for state and federal property.
+- - All state government agencies, commissions, authorities, universities, colleges, technical colleges, and boards are eligible for state and federal property.

-municipal government (county, city, town, etc.) entities are eligible for state and federal property.
+- - All Georgia municipal government (county, city, town, etc.) entities are eligible for state and federal property.

-may be eligible for state and/or federal property depending on the services provided.
+- - Eligible nonprofit organizations classified by the Internal Revenue Service (IRS) as 501 organizations may be eligible for state and/or federal property depending on the services provided.

 - - Small Business Administration (SBA 8A participants)

 - - Veteran Service Organizations (VSO) may be eligible for state and/or federal property.